Vainqueur Knightsbane, greatest of all dragon adventurers, checked his travel bag, in case he had forgotten anything.

 Vainqueur suddenly realized he should have done the same with his chief of staff.
 Too late.

 As a reward for reimbursing his debt to his dragon master, and dealing with that damn fairy, Vainqueur had decided to personally make sure the minion’s mating ritual would go well.
-Manling Victor had proved helpless at reproducing on his own, but the dragon had been an excellent goblin breeder in his youth.
+Manling Victor had proven helpless at reproducing on his own, but the dragon had been an excellent goblin breeder in his youth.
 He knew how a minion’s mind worked.

 “Kobold Rangers, are you all ready?” the dragon asked his favorite servants; even though they no longer counted as Kobolds, the name stuck.